(888) 595-9101 Call Now For Pricing and Availability

 Nursing homes are places where older adults can stay when they need 24-hour nursing care that they cannot access at home or any other retirement communities.
 They are the next level down from hospitals.

 A majority of the inhabitants in nursing homes have significant deficiencies in regards to daily living responsibilities, thus they require help with all or majority of the ADLs all the time.
 It is because nursing homes house the elderly who have serious injuries or illnesses.
 State levels regulate and license nursing homes.
 Only licensed practical nurses or registered nurses provide care in nursing homes and a physician’s order is mandatory before admission.
+The purpose of a nursing home is to provide a comprehensive, medically-focused environment for those who require constant supervision and assistance.
+It’s a place for serious care, which is a key distinction in the debate of assisted living vs. nursing homes.

 Assisted living facilities on the other hand mostly cater to highly independent individuals who are healthy and only need a hand with a couple of daily living tasks.
 They fall between autonomous independent living communities that cater to active senior citizens and the nursing homes that provide medical care round the clock.
 The level of care in assisted living is something between independent living and nursing home.
 Furthermore, residents of assisted living facilities consider the facilities as wellness environments that promote independence and high-quality life in old age.
+These communities aim to help seniors maintain their freedom for as long as possible, offering a supportive but not overly restrictive setting where they can continue to thrive socially and physically.

 Assisted Living vs Nursing Home: Types of Care Services